smikodanic/smtemplate-ngadmin/README.md

-# Template: ngAdminSM
+# SM Template: ngAdmin
 Awesome angular+bootstrap admin template.
 Customizabled by SASS compiler.

 ## FEATURES
 - One top navbar, one collapsible sidebar and content area
-- angularJS + twitter's bootstrap 3.
+- HTML 5 sematic tags: nav, main, aside, ...
-- Template is responsive and works very well on small screen sizes.
+- angularJS + twitter's bootstrap 3
-- When browser's window width <768px then sidebar is collapsed.
+- SASS compiler - scss files
-- When browser's window width <480 thensidebar is hidden
+- Template is responsive and works very well on small screen sizes (tablets and smartphones).
-- 100% pure AngularJS , bootstrap and CSS3
+- Sidebar is hidden when browser's window width is <480.
-- Tested and works well on Chrome 46, Firefox 36 and Opera 36
+- Tested and works well on Chrome 46+, Firefox 36+ and Opera 36+.

 ## DEMO